-Bird-feeding stations may be as simple as seed placed on the ground or as complicated as a feeder accessible only to birds of certain weights.
+Bird-feeding stations may be as simple as seeds placed on the ground or as complicated as a feeder accessible only to birds of certain weights.
 A plain wooden platform can be erected as a simple feeding station.
 Some edging around the outside will help keep the seed from falling on the ground.
 You may like to add a roof and three walls to keep the rain off, or you may prefer the open platform for easy bird access and for the additional brightness for picture taking.
 A good way to offer sunflower seeds to birds is with a commercially available, clear-plastic cylinder or silo-type feeder.

 Different birds have different feeding habits.
-Songbirds, such as the dark-eyed junco, white-crowned sparrow, and Harris sparrow, prefer to feed directly on the ground.
+Songbirds, such as the dark-eyed junco, white-crowned sparrow, and Harris’s sparrow, prefer to feed directly on the ground.
 Cardinals and blue jays will feed either on the ground or on a platform.
 Goldfinch and chickadees also will visit small, plastic feeders that are fixed to the outside of a window by a suction cup.
-Remember to locate your feeding station outside a room where you may relax and enjoy the visitors.
+Remember to locate your feeding station outside a room where you can relax and enjoy the visitors.

 You may have heard that it's important to continue feeding once you start it.
-However, no research indicates that, during normal weather, birds will starve if feeding is stopped for a time.
+However, no research indicates that during normal weather birds will starve if feeding is stopped for a time.
 Birds often visit many feeding stations in a neighborhood.
 You will be amazed at how fast birds discover new feeding stations.
 Their natural curiosity and mobility ensure their success at making the rounds.

 Landscaping and Other Tips

 Besides furnishing the most attractive seed, you can entice birds to your feeders in other ways.
-A complete feeding program includes establishing trees, shrubs, vines, and flowers that not only produce food but also provide cover.
-Many decorative trees and shrubs furnish fruits and berries for birds.
+A complete feeding program includes establishing native trees, shrubs, vines, and flowers that not only produce food but also provide cover.
+Many native and decorative trees and shrubs furnish fruits and berries for birds.
 Holly, hawthorn, and persimmon are favorites of cedar waxwings.
 They will arrive in large flocks in winter and stay as long as the food supply lasts.